vyapp/vy/BOOK.md

 and one line up the cursor position.
 You could even have stuff like 'insert +1l linestart +1c' that means one line down the cursor position and one char ahead the beginning of the line down the cursor position :P

+Try:

 ~~~python
 area.delete('insert +1l linestart', 'insert +1l linestart +1c')
 ~~~

-You could use an index instead of a mark like '4.3 +1l' as well.
+You could use an index instead of a mark like '4.3 +1l' as well.:

 ~~~python
 # It would insert the char '#' at the position 3.3'.
 area.insert('2.3 +1l', '#')
 ~~~

 These examples should be played interactively.
 Make sure to change the cursor position